Is writing a cover letter necessary if the job listing doesn’t ask for one? And should you spend time writing one for each job application?

 On the other hand, there are instances when you should not include a cover letter.
 For example, if a job description explicitly says not to send one.
 Also, it is better not to attach a cover letter than to attach a poorly written, generic one.
 To avoid this, find out How To Write a Great Cover Letter in 6 Steps.

-4 Tips for Your Cover Letter
+4 Tips to Write a Compelling Cover Letter

 - Use keywords – Pay attention to the qualities required by the job description.
 Then, make sure to include these in your cover letter as well as your resume.
 This will catch the recruiter’s eye and help you stand out.
 Primarily, highlight those skills and qualifications that align with the job description.